 On the other hand, Elon is also deeply flawed, mercurial, and immature.
 He frequently has manic outbursts and his personal life is full of drama.

 Isaacson implies that Elon's flaws are necessary for his success.
-Instead, I see his success as an affirmation that you can achieve incredible results with a wide variety of dispositions and despite massive personal faults, as long as you possess a few essential qualities established in Think And Grow Rich.
+Instead, I see his success as an affirmation that you can achieve incredible results with a wide variety of dispositions and despite massive personal faults, as long as you possess a few essential qualities.

 The most thorough and well written book on the philosophy and history of non-dual Tantra.